Squib-class torpedo boat: Description and construction

 The other three vessels of the class were longer than Squib and were very similar amongst themselves.
 They were 46 ft long, with a beam of 6 ft 3 in.
 All four ships are reported as having a depth of hold of 3 ft 9 in.
 Their tonnage is unknown.
 One of the three non-Squib vessels of the class had two oscillating condensing engines, which had a 7 in cylinder and a 6 in stroke, as well as a single boiler.
 The vessel was described as having "fair speed for a boat of her kind" by a Union engineer.
 All of the vessels of the class carried a crew of five or six.
 They were armed with a single spar torpedo, which was mounted on a shaft that was either 18 ft according to naval historian Paul H. Silverstone or 16 ft long according to naval historian John M. Coski.
 The spar could be raised or lowered by the ship's crew using a chain and tackle system.
-The ships's sides were armored by thin plates of iron.Squib was launched in early 1864, with the others built later that year.
+The ships's sides were armored by thin plates of iron.

+Squib was launched in early 1864, having been laid down at an unknown time in the prior year, with the others built later that year.
 Confederate States Secretary of the Navy Stephen R. Mallory ordered six Squib-class boats from England in July 1864, but they were never delivered.
 Additionally, two others were still under construction at Richmond in April 1865; the Confederates abandoned Richmond early in that month.

 Incomplete vessels at the Confederate naval facilities were burned when the city was abandoned.
 Construction had been started on another in South Carolina and two more in Columbus, Georgia.

 Ships

+Squib

-SquibSquib was also known as Infanta.
+Squib was also known as Infanta.
 Commanded by Davidson, Squib snuck into the midst of the Union fleet at Hampton Roads on April 9, 1864, and attacked the Union flagship USS Minnesota.
 After lowering the spar underwater, Davidson and his crew rammed the torpedo into Minnesota.
 The ensuing explosion of the 53 lb of gunpowder in the torpedo damaged, but did not sink, the Union vessel.
 The torpedo had been too close to the water surface, reducing the effect of the explosion.
 Squib escaped.
 She was also used to carry flags of truce.
 At an unknown date during mid-1864, Squib was transported by railcar to Wilmington, North Carolina, where she served in the Cape Fear River.
 While later reports of the activities of Squib no longer exist, she may have been used to ferry men and supplies during the Second Battle of Fort Fisher.
 In February 1865, she was scuttled by her crew at Point Peter on Cape Fear.